Help with your job application

 How to show you are eligible

-We ask if you are eligible on our application form.
+We ask if you are eligible during the application process.
 Answer 'yes' and whether you have a disability or are ex-armed forces (or both).

 We only ask the question to check your eligibility for a guaranteed interview.
 The information is not used for any other purpose.